-Research in the Centre for Cultural Policy Studies focuses on how government policies can impact, either directly or indirectly, on the nation's cultural life.
+Research in the Centre for Cultural and Media Policy Studies focuses on how government policies can impact, either directly or indirectly, on the nation's cultural life.
 Our research improves national and international discourse about the arts, culture and cultural value by providing rigorous and unbiased evidence and arguments.
 A key component of our work is engaging with our research users – policy-makers, public bodies, cultural institutions and artists – through collaborative projects and public events.

 Our work supports and strengthens national arts organisations and cultural institutions.
 We also focus on the UK's West Midlands area, helping to develop regional arts organisations' capacity to deliver first-class artistic productions through initiatives such as the Warwick Creative Exchange.